 by Kelley Jilek

 Veterans serve in all careers.
 They include teachers, family, friends, business people, and people you pass on the street.
 They may or may not wear uniforms.
 On a daily basis, children learn from our actions.
 When you see or pass a veteran, consider saying, “thank you” to him or her.
 After you have passed them, allow a little time to talk with your child and let him know the reason(s) you thanked the person you passed.
-Here is a list of 4 ways you can honor Veterans with your preschoolers:
+Here are 4 ways you can honor Veterans with your preschoolers:

 - Many veterans serve in areas away from their friends and family.
 Encourage your children to make a card for a veteran.
 Explain the purpose of the card (thanking the veteran for their service or just wishing them a good day) and allow the children to ask questions, answering the best you can.
 You can mail the cards to: